Skip to main content

 Forensic Psychiatry

-Competency, criminal responsibility, civil commitment, SVP, and violence risk — analyzed against psychiatric standards of care, medication considerations, and diagnostic formulation specific to psychiatric practice.
+Competency, criminal responsibility, civil commitment, SVP, and violence risk — with medication considerations and diagnostic formulation specific to psychiatric practice.

 Neuropsychology

-Competency, personal injury, fitness for duty — with analysis calibrated to neuropsychological test batteries, cognitive domains, and the unique methodology requirements of neuropsychological forensic opinions.
+Competency, personal injury, fitness for duty — calibrated to neuropsychological test batteries, cognitive domains, and the unique methodology requirements of neuropsychological forensic opinions.

 Forensic Social Work

-Custody, parental fitness, immigration, juvenile evaluations — reviewed against social work standards of practice, psychosocial assessment methodology, and the distinct scope of forensic social work opinions.
+Custody, parental fitness, immigration, juvenile evaluations — with psychosocial assessment methodology and the distinct scope of forensic social work opinions.

 Every discipline activates its own analytical configuration — different professional standards, different instruments expected, different cross-examination patterns.
 Your discipline shapes the analysis.